wwarthen/RomWBW/Source/Doc/Hardware.md

 | Memory Manager    | EZ512         |
 | ROM Size          | 0 KB          |
 | RAM Size          | 512 KB        |

+#### Compressed ROM Image File: RCZ80_ez512_std_64k.rom

+A 64K ROM image is supported.
+As there were many areas of $00 and $FF bytes in RomWBW, it is possible to compress the 128K RomWBW *.upd file to fit into 64K ROM.
+The compression routine looks for two or more consecutive bytes of the same value (any values of $00 to $FF).
+If it finds duplicates, it would leave two duplicate bytes followed by a byte count, n-1, (with a max byte count of $FF) where n is the total number of duplicates.

+A stand-alone program written in C creates a ready-to-flash binary file for the 64K ROM.
+The 64K binary file is in the following format.
+Layout of the 64K ROM:

+* The first 3 bytes are always $C3 $00 $FF, a jump to the Z80
+  decompression code located at $FF00 in the ROM.

+* Locations $0003 up to, and including, $FEFF are then available to store the compressed 128K *.upd file.

+* Locations $FF00 up to $FFFF, a seperate Z80 decompression routine that executes at startup to decompress the the 64K ROM into RAM.

 #### Supported Hardware